🍷 2026 Georgia Wine Highway Guide: 44 Wineries Across Georgia

 GA Wine Highway Passport at Three Strands

 Expect to make lots of great memories on the GA Wine Highway.
-Follow simple steps to ensure everyone has a safe and fun time.
+A little planning goes a long way toward a safe and fun trip.

 Choose Quiet or Lively

-For a more lively winery experience, visit on the weekends, when many places offer live music or extended evening hours.
+For a livelier vibe, visit on weekends when many places offer live music or extended evening hours.
+Expect more energy and more people, especially in popular towns like Dahlonega, Ellijay, and Helen.

 Factor in Travel Time